 Orientation and Mobility (O&M) services are provided by qualified, credentialed personnel to students who are blind or have a visual impairment.
 The goal is to help these students become oriented to and move safely around their environments in school, at home, and in the community.

 Visual Impairment services are provided to support students who have a documented visual impairment that, even with correction, adversely affects their educational performance.
 The term includes both partial sight and blindness.

-Click here for a full list of referral forms.
+Visit our Student Services section for a full list of special education referral forms.

 For Students in County Office Programs

 We also offer two types of services for students enrolled in SMCOE programs: